unahouExosite/docs/data/README.md

 ##Write

 Write one or more dataports of alias `<alias>` with given `<value>`.
 The client (e.g. device, portal) is identified by `<CIK>`.
 Data is written with the server timestamp as of the time the data was received by the server.
 Data cannot be written faster than a rate of once per second with this API.
+If multiple aliases are specified, they are written at the same timestamp.

 #####request